Both jumbos and punts are back on their moorings for the season.

 THE JUMBO'S PUNT HAS BEEN SHORTLISTED FOR AN AWARD!

 Follow us on SCULLY RACING!
-A new sport for St.Ives
+Our new sport for St.Ives is exported to Mousehole.

-The next SCULLY RACE will be on SAT 29th MARCH (see video)
+The next confirmed SCULLY RACE will be around 4pm on SAT 6th SEPT as part of BOATS IN THE BAY 2014 (see video)

 'THE JUMBO - A RENAISSANCE IN ST.IVES' Find out about Jonny Nance's inspirational talkIn September '07, for the first time in 100 years, a 'jumbo' was launched in St.Ives harbour.....

 ....It concluded the first stage of our project which aims to regenerate the harbour by establishing a racing class of replica 19th century fishing luggers.

 On Sat 12th June 2010 a second jumbo was launched in St.Ives harbour to join her sister 'Celeste'.
 She was named 'William Paynter' as a tribute to the renowned boatbuilder who designed these jumbos back in the 1880's.
 So racing has become a reality!

 Click on this link for some BBC footage of 2 jumbos sailing: